Trump moves to build border wall, cut sanctuary city funds

 In an interview with ABC News earlier Wednesday, Trump said, “There will be a payment; it will be in a form, perhaps a complicated form.”

+While Trump has repeatedly said the border structure will be a wall, his spokesman Sean Spicer said more generally Wednesday the president was ordering construction of a “large physical barrier.”

-Mexican President Enrique Pena Nieto, who has insisted his country will not pay for a wall, is expected to meet with Trump at the White House next week, despite calls from some lawmakers for him to cancel his visit.
+Mexican President Enrique Pena Nieto, who has insisted his country will not pay for a wall, is to meet with Trump at the White House next week.

-Congressional aides say there is about $100 million of unspent appropriations in the Department of Homeland Security account for border security, fencing and infrastructure.
-That would allow planning efforts to get started, but far more money would have to be appropriated for when construction got underway.

-Trump has insisted many times the border structure will be a wall.
-The order he signed referred to “a contiguous, physical wall or other similarly secure, contiguous and impassable physical barrier.”

-The president’s orders also call for hiring 5,000 additional border patrol agents, though the increase is subject to congressional approval.
-He also moved to end what Republicans have labeled a catch-and-release system at the border.
+The orders Trump signed Wednesday also increase the number of border patrol and Immigration and Customs Enforcement agents to be hired.
+And the president ordered the end of what Republicans have labeled a catch-and-release system at the border.
 Currently, some immigrants caught crossing the border illegally are released and given notices to report back to immigration officials at a later date.

 Later in the week, Trump is expected to sign orders restricting the flow of refugees into the United States.
 His current proposal includes at least a four-month halt on all refugee admissions, as well as a temporary ban on people coming from some Muslim-majority countries, according to a source from a public policy organization that monitors refugee issues.
 The person was briefed on the details of that proposed action by a government official and outlined the plan to The Associated Press.